University of the West of England: Glenside Campus

 It offers full- and part-time courses at all levels in the areas of Midwifery, Nursing, Occupational Therapy, Physiotherapy, Radiography, Social Work and other health-related professions.

-Gloucester Campus

-Alexandra Warehouse is the Gloucester home of the Department of Nursing and Midwifery, Faculty of Health and Applied Sciences, at the University of the West of England (UWE), Bristol.
-It is located on West Quay in the Gloucester Docks.
-This campus delivers nurse training in the heart of Gloucester with UWE Bristol ~ Pre-registration Adult and Mental Health nursing; Return to Practice; Post-graduate and CPD courses.
-Alexandra Warehouse, a historic listed building, has been fully refurbished.

 St Matthias Campus

-St Matthias Campus was located in the suburb of Fishponds in Bristol.
+St Matthias Campus was in Fishponds in Bristol.
 Built in the Victorian times by the Church of England, the campus has some Victorian Gothic buildings, set around a sunken lawn.
 St Matthias campus was home to various departments of the faculty of Creative Arts, Humanities and Education.

-The University of the West of England closed the campus in September 2014 (with operations on the site ceasing on 4 July 2014) as a part of a relocation project.
-The various departments of the faculty of Creative Arts, Humanities and Education from St Matthias and Bower Ashton have moved to new facilities at Frenchay campus.
-In March 2014 it was announced that, subject to planning permission, the site would be sold and redeveloped by Barratt Developments for housing and the listed buildings would become a Steiner School.
+UWE closed the campus in 2014 and the departments moved to new facilities at Frenchay campus.
+The site has since been redeveloped for housing and the listed buildings converted to a Steiner School.

 Organisation and administration

 Structure

-The university is divided into four faculties which are then subdivided into departments:
+The university is divided into three colleges which are then subdivided into schools: